Youssef-balh/Capture-and-Transmit-/README.md

 # Capture-and-Transmit Via MQTT

 ## Overview

-MQTT (Message Queuing Telemetry Transport) is a protocol designed for communication between devices.
 This is an Android application developed in Java, functioning as an MQTT client for capturing and sending photos in response to requests.
 My app seamlessly integrates with any MQTT client capable of sending requests.

 *Note: During my search, I couldn't find an existing app on the App Store or Google Play that provides similar functionality, so I decided to create this application.*